sasikala07/Basic-DataScience-practice-work/README.md

 # DATASCIENCE_PORTFOLIO

-Repository containing portfolio of data science project completed by me for self learning and training purposes.Presented in the form of iPython Notebooks.
+Repository containing portfolio of data science project completed by me for self learning and **Training** purposes.Presented in the form of **iPython Notebooks**.

 ### ML_Micro_Projects